 You can also make it warmer and keep the wind off of you.
 Just staple roofing felt around the inside or outside of it.
 Then wrap it with camo burlap, screw some leafy branches to it (or pine limbs), erect it on an elevated platform and you have a shooting house instead of a ground blind.

 Add another stack of two pallets to the front side and now you’ve got a two-man blind.
 Be creative and have fun.
 The sky is the limit and you’ll have a really nice, almost free, hunting blind that will last a long, long time.

 Here’s a diagram of the standard shipping pallet that works best and a simple instruction diagram on how to build a one-man, full-height blind:

 One tip that will make this easier and faster for you is to get six pallets that are all the same dimension.
 Once you go in search of free pallets, you’ll quickly find out that there are several different sizes and configurations, but you can come up with six of the same after a little searching.
 And even if you don’t find six matching pallets, you can still make it work with a little creative cutting and shimming.

-If you’d like to have a free copy of these instructions as well as instructions for two other variations of the pallet blind, the two-man, full-height blind, and the half-height pallet blind, e-mail me at firstname.lastname@example.org and I will e-mail them to you.
+If you’d like to have a free copy of these instructions as well as instructions for two other variations of the pallet blind, the two-man, full-height blind, and the half-height pallet blind, please fill out the form below.